clairelubash/GoogleMapsAPI-Optimized-Route/README.md

 - Click on the "Get Optimized Route" button to calculate the optimized route.
 - The UI will display the ideal itineary, total driving duration, and an interactive map with the route outlined.
 For more detailed directions, click on the "Step-By-Step Directions" button.

+## Limitations
+- The application is created with certain assumptions made about the user:

+    1. The user wants to return to the starting location at the end of the journey.
+    2. The user wants to hit $n\ge1$ points of interest on the journey.
+    3. The user's mode of transit is driving.
+    4. The user wants the optimal route for leaving at the time of the application usage.

+- Due to the cost of Google Maps API calls, we limit the search to the top $k=3$ closest locations of each point of interest to the starting location, in an effort to reduce the amount of API calls.
+    - An option is to switch to completely free APIs like openrouteservice or OSRM.
+While free to call, these APIs are not meant for excessive use.

 ### Helpful Links
 - [Google Maps Platform API Documentation](https://developers.google.com/maps/documentation)
 - [Python Client for Google Maps Services](https://github.com/googlemaps/google-maps-services-python)